maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 For the denominator we need to calculate the probability of the data independent of any parameters - this ensures the shape of the posterior is solely due to the numerator and not the denominator, which is just a normalising constant.

-We don't actually know what the probability of the data independent of any parameters is and so the tactic used to calculate $p(\mathbf{y} \mid X)$ is to take the numerator (which contains the model assumptions) and integrate out any parameters.
+We don't actually know what the probability of the data independent of any parameters is and so to calculate it we take the numerator (which contains the model assumptions) and integrate out any parameters.
 We do this by noting that the denominator can be expressed as:

 <div class="math">
 \begin{align*}